 - Only one partner university is assigned to each successful applicant.

-- If the applicant hasn´t been succesful with any of the partner universities, he/she can be placed on the waiting list.
+- If the applicant hasn’t been succesful with any of the partner universities, he/she is placed on the waiting list.

 - VSE reserves the right not to send a student to study abroad, if he/she does not meet the requirements (e.g. academic requirements, language skills) of the host university for which he/she was selected.

 Who can apply

 Bachelor’s – 2nd year

 - Students with completed min of 40 ECTS and not more than 2 semesters of a bachelor study at VSE.